 (B) Identification of whether the verification body, related entities, or any member of the verification team has previously provided verification services for the reporting entity or related entities and, if so, provide a description of such services and the years in which such services were provided;

-(C) Identification of whether any member of the verification team, verification body, or related entity has engaged in services of any nature, other than ARB verification services, with the reporting entity or related entities either within or outside California during the previous five years.
-If services other than ARB verification services have previously been provided, the following information shall also be submitted:
+(C) Identification of whether any member of the verification team, verification body, or related entity has engaged in services of any nature, other than CARB verification services, with the reporting entity or related entities that share operational control with the reporting entity, either within or outside California during the previous five years.
+If services other than CARB verification services have previously been provided, the following information shall also be submitted:

 1. Identification of the nature and location of the work performed for the reporting entity or related entity and whether the work is similar to the type of work to be performed during verification, such as emissions inventory, auditing, energy efficiency, renewable energy, or other work with implications for the reporting entity’s greenhouse gas emissions pursuant to this article;